ibm-cloud-docs/dl-cli-plugin/direct-link-cli.md

 :   Gateway VLAN ID

 `--output value`
 :   Specify whether you want the output displayed in JSON format.
 Currently, `json` is the only supported format.
-Optional.

 `--help|-h`
 :   Get help on this command.
-Optional.

 To approve the provider-created gateways with [MD5 authentication for BGP peers](/docs/dl?topic=dl-dl-md5), or create [BGP AS prepends](/docs/dl?topic=dl-models-for-diversity-and-redundancy-in-direct-link&interface=ui#dl-bgp-path-selection), use the `-file` option to approve the gateway as per the [template](/apidocs/direct_link#create-gateway-action).
 {: note}